oasis-tcs/odata-specs/odata-url-conventions/5 Query Options.md

 ##### ##subsubsubsubsec In

-The `in` operator returns `true` if the left operand [equals](#Equals) a member of the right operand.
+The `in` operator returns `true` if the [equality](#Equals) comparison of the left operand with at least one member of the right operand returns `true`.
 The right operand MUST be either a comma-separated list of zero or more primitive values, enclosed in parentheses, or a single expression that resolves to a collection.
 If the right operand is an empty collection or list of values, the `in` operator returns `false`.